 And yet, we keep hoping and trying and believing that because they are blood we are bound to make it work.
 Yes, all relationships take real work and none are more important to make work than family.
-But, the truth is, just because we were born to ’em doesn’t mean we have to keep making space in our lives for people who bring us heartbreak and stress over and over again.
+But the truth is, just because we were born to ’em doesn’t mean we have to keep making space in our lives for people who bring us heartbreak, stress or abuse over and over again.
 Yes, it’s important to recognize that there is NO SUCH thing as the perfect family as promised by movies and neat outcomes within TVs modern families.

 But letting go of family might just be the thing that frees us to live our most authentic life.

 So what does letting go of family really look like?
 In letting go, I am not talking about having a come-to-Jesus falling out.
 I am not really talking about having any kind of confrontation at all.
 Letting go is an internal process that is never fully complete, but can by degrees create more peace and space for you to flourish in the life YOU were born to live.
 It is an act of compassion for yourself, of setting boundaries and living life on your own terms.
 By gently but firmly disentangling yourself from the constant cycle of toxicity, resentment and disappointment, you may very well be setting others free as well.

 Family can be the most important element of a person’s life.
 I believe that at the core of a thriving community is family.
 I am convinced that family is the cornerstone of a healthy society.
 A loving, mutually respectful, nourishing and compassionate family life is and ideal I wish for everyone, everyone, everyone.
 It is an ideal worth working for and holding on to – but not at all costs, not at the cost of your own healthy and happy life.